 In The Slayers Revolution, Lina Inverse is being pursued by inspector Wizer Frayon for “the crime of being Lina Inverse.”
 Lina, along with Gourry, Amelia, and Zelgadis, try to clear Lina’s name.
 In the process, they meet a new character named Pokota, and new adventures await our heroes.

-The Slayers Evolution-R is a direct continuation of The Slayers Evolution; in these episodes, Lina and her comrades must find the Hellmaster’s Jar that contains the soul of Rezo the Red Priest, since he is the only hope for lifting the seal on Pokota’s village.
-The episodes in this series follows the group’s adventures in trying to acquire the Hellmaster’s Jar, as well as answers some questions regarding the character of Xellos.
+The Slayers Evolution-R is a direct continuation of The Slayers Evolution.
+In these episodes, Lina and her comrades must find the Hellmaster’s Jar that contains the soul of Rezo the Red Priest, since he is the only hope for lifting the seal on Pokota’s village.
+The episodes in this series follow the group’s adventures in trying to acquire the Hellmaster’s Jar, as well as answers some questions regarding the character of Xellos.

 At the time of this writing, all I have seen of Slayers is the five television anime seasons, so that’s all I will be touching on here.